fastify/avvio/README.md

 ### app.ready(func(error, [context], [done]))

-Calls a functon after all the plugins and `after` call are completed, but before `'start'` is emitted. `ready` callbacks are executed one at a time.
+Calls a function after all the plugins and `after` call are completed, but before `'start'` is emitted. `ready` callbacks are executed one at a time.

 The callback changes basing on the parameters your are giving:
 1. If one parameter is given to the callback, that parameter will be the `error` object.